Quasi-compact group schemes, Hopf sheaves, and their representations: Extensions of abelian varieties by affine group schemes

 \ Let $G$ be a smooth group scheme of finite type over an algebraically closed field $\Bbbk$, $H\subset G$ a closed subgroup scheme and $X$ a quasi-projective scheme equipped with an $H$--action.
 Serre proved in \cite{kn:serreefa} that the diagonal action $H\times (G\times X)\to G\times X$, $h\cdot (g,x)=(gh^{-1}, h\cdot x)$ has a geometric quotient, that we denote as $G\times^HX$.
 If $(g,x)\in G\times X$, then we denote by $[g,x] $ the class of $(g,x)$ in the quotient.
 Then $G\times^HX$ is a $G$--scheme (with action given by $g'\cdot [g,x]=[g'g,x]$), and the canonical projection $G\times^HX\to G/H$, induced by $[g,x]\mapsto gH$, is a fiber bundle, with fibers isomorphic to $X$.
 We call $G\times^H X$ the \emph{induced space}.

 Later on, Serre's result was generalized in several directions: let $H$ be a group scheme of finite type and $Y$ an $H$--scheme (for a right $H$--action), such that the geometric quotient $Y\to Y/H$ exists (in the sense of GIT, \cite[pages 3,4]{kn:GIT}).
-If $X$ is an $H$--scheme, we are concerned with the existence of the quotient for the diagonal action, that we denote as $\kappa: Y\times X\to Y\times^HX:=(Y\times X)/H$.
+If $X$ is an $H$--scheme, we are concerned with the existence of the quotient for the diagonal action, that we denote as $\pi_{Y\times X}: Y\times X\to Y\times^HX:=(Y\times X)/H$.
 In \cite[Proposition 7.1]{kn:GIT}, Mumford gives sufficient conditions in terms of the existence of an ample $H$--linearized line bundle on $H\times X$ (see Definition \ref{def:Gbundle} below) in order to guarantee the existence of $Y\times ^HX$ (by means of ``fppf descent'' techniques) --- see \cite[\S\ 3.3]{kn:brionlinrev} for a detailed proof of how to apply Mumford's result in order to prove the existence of $Y\times^HX$.
 In \cite[Chapter I.5]{kn:jantzen1}, Jantzen studies this problem in the context of schemes over a commutative ring $R$.
 It is also worth noting that in \cite{kn:bb-induced} Bialynicki-Birula studied the existence of the induced space $Y\times^H X$ for locally isotrivial (in the finite \'etale topology) $H$--torsors $Y\to Y/H$, in the context of algebraic spaces --- of course, some additional hypothesis must be made on $Y$.

 Let $\mathcal S$: $\ate$ be an affine extension and $V$ a finite dimensional $H$--module.
 Then $q:G\to A$ is affine and faithfully flat.
-Thus, we are in the setting of fpqc descent (see \cite[Expos\'e VIII]{kn:SGA1}), and we can guarantee the existence of the quotient $\kappa : G\times V\to G\times^HV$, as follows.
+Thus, we are in the setting of fpqc descent (see \cite[Expos\'e VIII]{kn:SGA1}), and we can guarantee the existence of the quotient $\pi_{G\times V} : G\times V\to G\times^HV$, as in Theorem \ref{thm:indesp1} below --- notice that this result follows from the works cited above, but we couldn't find it as a precise statement.